 EON was established in 2005 by Caroline de Mori and Katrina Burton.
-The founders were inspired to act when, in 2005, the Institute of Child Health issued its longitudinal study into Aboriginal child health, highlighting the extremely poor health conditions faced by Aboriginal children, particularly those in remote communities.
+The founders were inspired to act when, in 2005, the Telethon Institute of Child Health Research published its longitudinal study into Aboriginal Child Health that highlighed the extremely poor health conditions faced by Aboriginal children, particularly those in remote communities.
 At the time it was evident that the larger programs operating in the field were not making a sufficient impact on the problem.
 Caroline and Katrina felt a practical ‘grass-roots’ and community based approach was required.

 Who We Are